zxfae/Python-Artificial-Intelligence/README.md

-# Welcome to the Zone 01 Python AI Pool! 🏊‍♂️🐍🧠
+# Welcome to Python AI courses! 🏊‍♂️🐍🧠

 Hey there, future AI wizards!
 Ready to dive into the deep end of artificial intelligence?

-## What's this pool all about?
+## What's this course all about?

 Picture this: you're about to embark on an epic journey into the world of AI, armed with Python and a boatload of curiosity.